joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 </div>

 If the model gave the right answer a probability near 1, `log(p)` is near 0 and the loss is near 0.
-Nothing to fix.
-If it gave the right answer a probability near 0, `log(p)` heads for minus infinity and the loss becomes enormous.
-Being confidently wrong is expensive, and it is supposed to be.
+If it gave the right answer a probability near 0, `log(p)` heads for minus infinity and the loss becomes large.
+A confident wrong answer costs a lot more than an uncertain one.

 Probabilities live between 0 and 1, so their logs are always negative.
 The minus sign out front just flips that back to a positive loss.

 ## Two things to notice before any calculus

-Both of these make the derivation smaller, and it is worth naming them explicitly.
+Both of these make the derivation smaller.

 **Rows are independent.** Row `i` of the loss depends only on row `i` of the logits.
 Softmax runs along a row, and the plucked probability comes from that same row.
 Nothing crosses between examples.
 So we can derive the gradient for one row, and then apply the identical formula to all 32.

-**The 1/n is just a constant.** The batch loss is the mean, so there is a factor of `1/n` out front.
+**The 1/n is a constant.** The batch loss is the mean, so there is a factor of `1/n` out front.
 Constants pass straight through differentiation, so park it, do the interesting work without it, and multiply it back at the very end.

-That leaves one clean question: for a single row, what is the derivative of the loss with respect to one logit in that row?
+That leaves one question: for a single row, what is the derivative of the loss with respect to one logit in that row?

 ## The trick: freeze everything except one

-Here is the move that makes the rest easy.

 Write the softmax for a single row.
 Call the logit we are differentiating with respect to `a`.
 The softmax denominator is a sum over all 27 exponentials: